rferrari/skatehive-docs-AI/src/content/docs/en/Level-1/nftog.md

 ---
-title: Skatehive OG NFTs Airdrop is live - A Governance Experiment
+title: Skatehive OG NFTs Airdrop
 sidebar_position: 6
 description: Join the Skatehive OG NFT airdrop and participate in a decentralized governance experiment.
 Learn how to claim, buy, and vote with your SKTHV OG NFT.
 version: "latest"